Jessie-McColm/ClimateCare/README.md

 - Execute the command `py manage.py runserver` for Windows, or `python manage.py runserver` for Linux/MacOS.

+Once the server is running on your machine's localhost, navigate to '127.0.0.1:8000/climate/kitty'.

 ## Modifying the Database

 In order for developers and game masters to add items to the database, either